Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Corrective Frank-Wolfe

 \subsection{Convergence analysis}

-In the following, we will prove two convergence results for CFW.
-The proofs are independent of the specific implementation of the corrective step, thereby simplifying the verification of convergence rates for new variants.
+In the following, we will state two convergence results for CFW and its lazified variant, as well as a result on active set identification.
+The proofs are independent of the specific implementation of the corrective step, thereby simplifying the verification of these properties for new variants.

-\begin{theorem} Let $\Xset$ be a convex feasible set with diameter $D$ and $f$ be an $L$-smooth function over $\Xset$.
-Consider the sequence $\{\vx_i\}_{i=0}^T \subset \Xset$ obtained by the CFW algorithm (\cref{alg:correctivefw}).
+\begin{restatable}{theorem}{thmCfwConv} Let $\Xset$ be a convex feasible set with diameter $D$ and $f$ be a convex, $L$-smooth function over $\Xset$.
+Consider the sequence $\{\vx_t\}_{t=0}^T \subset \Xset$ obtained by \cref{alg:correctivefw}.
 Then we have

 If additionally $f$ is $(c,\frac12)$-sharp and $\Xset$ is a polytope with pyramidal width $\delta$, then